 He told evertontv: “We wanted to get three points on the board and try to keep the pressure on Arsenal.

 “I think there's still plenty of twists and turns to come and you never know.
 We'll look after ourselves and see what it brings at the end of the season.”

 It was back in 2010 when Everton last played in Europe and the Toffees only need a point from the match at Southampton this weekend to guarantee continental football again next season.

-McCarthy continued: “It [needing one point for Europe] is a big incentive and we'll give it our best shot.
+McCarthy continued: “It is a big incentive and we'll give it our best shot.

 “We want to get three points on the board and keep up the pressure on Arsenal.
 We want to try to get European football back at Goodison.”